20tab/UnrealEnginePython/tutorials/PlottingGraphsWithMatplotlibAndUnrealEnginePython.md

 Download the most recent embedded binary release from here: https://github.com/20tab/UnrealEnginePython/releases

-You can use a non-embedded version if you already have python in your system and you are confident with it.
-The only difference in the tutorial is in where the matplotlib will be installed.
+You can use a non-embedded version too if you already have python installed in your system and you are confident with it.

+The only difference in the tutorial is in where the matplotlib module will be installed:

 For embedded version, the installation will happen in the plugin directory itself.
 For non-embedded it will be in the python system path.

 Obviously if your system python installation already includes matplotlib, you can simply skip the related paragraph below.

 >Note: on Linux and Mac system, you will use the system installation (no embedded distributions are provided) or directly the source one.
 The rest of the tutorial will be platform independent.